ibara/a80/README.md

 Strings
 -------
 The `DB` pseudo-op is available.
 Strings can be written within single quotes.
-Single characters will be interpreted to ASCII.
+Non-numeric, non-comma, non-semicolon, and non-single quote single characters will be interpreted to ASCII.

-Note this important distinction:
-`db	0` will output `'0'` or `0x30` in ASCII.
-`db	0h` will output `0x00`.

 If you want a comma you need to use `db	2c` or put it in a string.